orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### deposit

 Allows depositing funds on the contract.
-Not allowed for insolvent holders.
+Not allowed for insolvent keepers.

-*Deposits are not allowed for insolvent holders to prevent cheating via front-running.
+*Deposits are not allowed for insolvent keepers to prevent cheating via front-running.
 If the user becomes insolvent, the Orb will always be returned to the contract as the next step.
 Emits `Deposit`.*